 Marine Forces Reserve has completed the move into their new headquarters facility.
 Work on ancillary structures and features associated with the new headquarters facility are complete.
 The modernization and transfer of on-site electric and water utilities have been completed.
-There remains \$0.6 million in the project budget.
-This amount will be expended for three major sub-projects, which will be completed between March and May of 2016.
+The major electrical sub-projects mentioned in the previous report were performed under budget leaving just under \$0.13 million in the project budget.
+This amount will be expended on roof repair/replacement on two Federal City buildings.
+This work is expected to be completed during the fourth quarter of 2017.